January 25, 2023 · fp and typescript

 Requests and data formats

-All requests to the flixbox API are HTTP GET requests.
-API responses are only available in JSON format.
-No authentication required.
+All flixbox API requests are HTTP GET requests, and responses are exclusively in JSON format.
+No authentication is required.

 Errors